zephyrproject-rtos/zephyr/boards/x86/arduino_101/doc/board.rst

      :alt: Arduino/Genuino 101 JTAG

 * Beside the micro JTAG header is a small white dot indicating the location of pin 1 on the header.
-The orange arrow on the figure points to the dot.
+The green arrow on the figure points to the dot.

-* Connect the FlySwatter2 to the Arduino 101 micro JTAG connector.
+* Connect the ARM Micro JTAG Connector to the Arduino 101 micro JTAG header.

 Ensure that both the cable and header pin 1 locations line up.
-The cable from the ARM Micro JTAG connector uses a red wire on the cable to denote which end on the cable has the pin 1.
+The cable from the ARM Micro JTAG Connector uses a red wire on the cable to denote which end on the cable has the pin 1.

-For Linux environments, to control the FlySwatter your Linux account needs to be granted HAL layer interaction permissions.
+For Linux environments, to control the Flyswatter2 your Linux account needs to be granted HAL layer interaction permissions.
 This is done through the group 'plugdev'.
 Verifying the group exists and adding your username can be accomplished with the usermod command:

 .. code-block:: console

-   $ sudo usermod -a -G plugdev $USERNAME
+   $ sudo usermod -a -G plugdev $LOGNAME

 If the group does not exist, you can add it by running the following command: